pubky/pkarr/README.md

 Where we are going, this https://j9afjgmrb65bipi6wreogf8b1emczatecuy9tuzbbwnzsdacpohy resolves!

 ## TLDR
 To publish DNS records for your key, sign a small payload (<1000 bytes) and send it to a custom DNS server that commits it to a DHT.
 To resolve websites or resources belonging to others' keys, applications send regular [DNS Queries over HTTPS (DoH)](https://www.rfc-editor.org/rfc/rfc8484) to Pkarr DNS servers or request the signed payload to verify themselves.
 Pkarr servers cache records extensively and minimize DHT traffic as much as possible for improved scalability.
-The DHT drops records after a few hours, but if a refresher (you manually, or the services mentioned in the records, or a volunteer) recommits the signed payload periodically, high availability is maintained for DNS resolvers, even beyond their TTL.
+The DHT drops records after a few hours, but if a refresher (you manually, or the services mentioned in the records, or a volunteer) recommits the signed payload periodically, high availability is maintained for DNS resolvers making first uncached requests.

 ## Why would you need resource records for keys?